Server Moderation (AutoModerator)¶

 test, matching word:

-Anti-Spam: counts the number of messages with the same content sent by a user within a certain span of time and triggers if the number of identical message is over a threshold.
+Anti-Spam: counts the number of messages with the same content sent by a user, in a channel, within a certain span of time and triggers if the number of identical message is over a threshold.
 The default (allowed) threshold pair is 3 messages in 10 seconds, but can be configured in each server.

 NSFW Images: recognizes possible NSFW images sent by posting URLs in a message, or using message attachments, and triggers if at least one of the images posted is over the NSFW threshold for the server.
 Refer to NSFW Images Detection Tools for a deeper explanation of this detection system, and to !nsfwthreshold to configure the server threshold.